 The Office is dead - Long live the Office

 At a time when there is an increased focus on the digital workplace, what role does the physical workplace play and are its days numbered?
 What are the pros and cons of virtual and physical working?
-Is coworking here to stay and will it impact the way corporations consume space?
+Is co-working here to stay and will it impact the way corporations consume space?
 We discuss this subject looking at internal and external research sources from around the globe

 “The business of people talking to each other in offices is a very serious consideration.
 It is by far the most expensive achievement of offices: the grouping of people that allows conversational exchange" Robert Propst - 1968

-Herman Miller History - Our Design Heritage
+Herman Miller History - A Heritage of Design

 By the middle of the 20th century, the name Herman Miller had become synonymous with “modern” furniture.